 There are also volunteering opportunities that may help you save money when travelling.
 When volunteering you usually get free lodging and food in exchange for working.
 When I was younger, I spent my summers volunteering on farms in Switzerland and also spent a year volunteering in Italy working with disabled people.
 Like teaching English, with volunteering you will get to know the local community and the real life in your destination area better compared to normal holidays.
 WWOOF is a good site to find out more.

-Save money when you travelling summary
+Save money on travel summary

 - Choose a destination out of season